 Because of the number of people on campus, Academy Road, which runs in front of the Robert Saltonstall Gym and the main campus dormitories, will be closed from 9:30 p.m. on Thursday, June 6 until about 1:45 p.m. on Friday, June 7.
 Parents who wish to load belongings from dorm rooms during these times should use the access road behind the dormitories.

 Handicapped and elderly access

-If a member of your party needs to be dropped off close to the ceremony site or requires handicapped access, please communicate with a campus safety officer upon your arrival at campus on the morning of graduation and he or she will make appropriate arrangements.
+If a member of your party needs to be dropped off close to the ceremony site or requires handicapped access, please communicate with a Campus Safety officer upon your campus arrival on the morning of graduation and they will make appropriate arrangements.
 Please remember that no cars will be allowed down past the ceremony site after 9:45 a.m.

 We have entered the season of celebrations.
 It is a good thing for students to gather to mark this time, but such events should not risk the well-being of those whom we wish to celebrate.
 In their youthful enthusiasm, some graduating seniors may decide that alcohol and drugs are an appropriate way to mark the transition to the next stage in their lives, and they may exert strong pressure on parents to accept this impulse.
 We ask you to discourage this thinking and to resist this pressure.
 Underage drinking is both ill-advised and illegal.
 Please act responsibly if you host a gathering, and please help your children make good and healthy choices.

 Parents – this listing of dates has been given to your child, and we thought it might be helpful to you.
 If you have any questions about the end of the year, please feel free to contact the Class I Deans: Bob Tyler at email@example.com, 617-617-898-2120 and Linnea Engstrom at firstname.lastname@example.org, 617-898-2120